kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 ---

-Tuesday, 8 September, 16:00, E2-106, SC.
+Tuesday, 8 September, 16:00.
 (Abdul Quadir) Algebraic and Dynamical Structures in Directed Abelian Sandpiles on Cylinder

 ---